DaveBitter/graduation_internship/log.md

 # Graduation Internship ViriCiti
 ## Week 6
 ### What did I do?
+This week I learned a new skill.
+I've worked with React for a long time now.
+To take your React applications to a higher level you can make use of Redux.
+Redux is a state manager for you application.
+In order to make a good working application I wanted to learn this during my internship.
+It was tough to get into, but once I got the hang of it I could implement it fairly easily.

+I also worked on the map component a bit more.
+I wanted to style the map and the markers according to the styleguide of ViriCiti.
+This gives the app a more round-up feel in the details.

+A colleague also invited me to an other client to test and discuss the app.
+I will be going to Qbuzz in Utrecht coming Friday.

+### For who/what did I do this?
+I learned Redux for two parties.
+I learned it for ViriCiti in order to build a well structured and performing application.
+I learned it for myself to make myself a more skilled developer.
+Redux is a framework that I just needed to learn as a logical next step in application development.

+### What went well/not so well?
+I was really happy to learn Redux.
+It looked like a lot of new and complex things to learn, but it wasn't that bad once I got started.
+It gave me reassurance that I now know how to use this framework to take applications to the next level.

+## Week 6
+### What did I do?
 This week I mostly worked on the temporary server for the native app.
 My app will eventually connect to the Gateway that is being build by an other intern.
 I decided to write a small back-end that will allow us to make a working MVP.

 I also made authentication work.
 A user can now authenticate with his/her existing account.
 Previously there wasn't any form of authentication.
 I added this to make this MVP secure during testing.